BlackDice/scent/readme.md

 Scent is completely class-less framework.
 There is no inheritance of any framework part as it's not needed. **Do not use** `new` keyword when using the framework functions.
 It will not change it's behavior in any way, but internally you will be creating object that is thrown away.
 For performance reasons there are no checks if you have used `new` keyword.

+### Error handling

+There are some checks for correct type or format of arguments that can throw error.
+Basically you don't need to handle these errors because they are meant to alert you about doing something seriously wrong.

+There are no errors thrown during runtime.
+Instead the [debug](https://www.npmjs.org/package/debug) module is used with prefix of "scent:" that warns you about runtime issues.

 ### EcmaScript 6 support

 Framework is using some of the features as defined by EcmaScript6 draft.
 Since the implementation in current environments are not really production ready, framework is using shims.
 All used features are exported in `es6-support` file to easily allow replacement by another implementation.